aakashbansal/App-WatchDog-Android-App/README.md

 **Java Files**
 * activity- contains the files corresponding to different activities
 * adapter - contains list view adapters
-* database - contains files manipulating SQLite Database
+* database - contains files for manipulating the local SQLite Database
-* DialogController - manages the on screen dialogs
+* DialogController - manages the on-screen dialogs
-* fragments- contains codes for displaying fragments
+* fragments- contain codes for displaying fragments
-* helper - contains various files each containing different functions responsible for handling the different business logic of the app codebase.
-Each type of role is abstracted into different java class.
+* helper - contain various classes each with a different set of functions responsible for handling the different business logic of the app codebase.
+Each type of functions role is abstracted into different java class.
 * model - contains the classes responsible for modelling the data into an entity
-* receiver - contains various broadcast receivers, each responsible for a different role like device turned on , service stopped, sending notification,etc.
+* receiver - contains various broadcast receivers, each responsible for a different role like **device turned on** , **service stopped**, **sending notification**,etc.
 * service- contains the Android services that run in background
 * sharedPreferences- just a wrapper over native Android SharedPreferences API
-* ToastController - just a wrapper over native Android ToastController with separate class contaiining all the Toast Mesaages.
+* ToastController - just a wrapper over native Android ToastController with separate class containing all the Toast Messages.

 **XML Resource Files**

 All XML resource files exist in **res->layouts** directory in the code structure.
 Further, different views of the app are all structured into different logical directories.
 ```
-To take advantage of the restructured code formart of XML files,
+To take advantage of the restructured code format of XML files,
 the project should be opened in "Project" view and not the "Android" view.
-This setting exist in 3rd or 4th row
+This setting exists in 3rd or 4th row
-from upper left corner of ANdroid Studio Screen.
+from upper left corner of Android Studio Screen.
 ```
-For more info about how to open the Android Project in **Project** View,  [see this](https://stackoverflow.com/questions/33817556/android-studio-android-project-view-is-missing)
+For more info on how to open the Android Project in **Project** View,  [see this](https://stackoverflow.com/questions/33817556/android-studio-android-project-view-is-missing)

 ## Working